mgermaine93/fcc-code-challenges/scientific-computing-with-python/budget-app/README.md

 ## Testing

 We imported the tests from `test_module.py` to `main.py` for your convenience.
 The tests will run automatically whenever you hit the "run" button.

+## Source of Text

+The link to the problem itself (with the text included in this README) can be found [here](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/budget-app).